-- Neon Genesis Evangelion uses "Fly Me to the Moon" as its ending theme, the Hallelujah Chorus from Handel's "Messiah" in its 22nd episode, and "Ode To Joy" (Beethoven's Ninth, fourth movement) in its 24th.
+- Neon Genesis Evangelion uses the Hallelujah Chorus from Handel's "Messiah" in its 22nd episode, and "Ode To Joy" (Beethoven's Ninth, Fourth Movement) in its 24th.
 There's a fair amount of Lyrical Dissonance: Asuka's Mind Rape by an Angel is set to"Hallelujah," and"Ode To Joy" amounts to Kaworu's theme and plays as he almost destroys the world.

 - Not wanting Evangelion's reputation for Soundtrack Dissonance to come into question, the second Rebuild of Evangelion film is sure to make soul-searing use of not one, but two Japanese folk songs.

-- Episode 6 of Azumanga Daioh, the field day episode, has a field day with this trope: "Csikos Post," "Camptown Races," Offenbach's "Infernal Gallop" ("Can-Can"), "Clarinet Polka," Kabalevsky's Comedians, and "Turkey in the Straw" are all featured as background music.
+- Episode 6 of Azumanga Daioh, the field day episode, has a field day with this trope: "Csikos Post," "Camptown Races," Offenbach's "Infernal Gallop" ("The Cancan Song"), "Clarinet Polka," Kabalevsky's Comedians, and "Turkey in the Straw" are all featured as background music.

 - Aren't they typical tunes played at Japanese school athletic festivals?
 Turkey in the Straw is anyway.